Enter your email address below and subscribe to our newsletter

 Expert Tips

-Feeling brave?
-Consider adding one tablespoon of gochugaru (Korean chili flakes).
-Gochuchang paste has a slightly sweet taste at the end, it is also fermented, so it is not as spicy as one would think for the people that can handle spiciness.
-The taste of gochuchang paste can be highly addictive.
-As a safety precaution, ensure you have a glass of milk nearby. 😊
+Feeling extra brave?
+Consider adding two tablespoons of gochugaru (Korean chili flakes).
+The taste of gochujang paste can be highly addictive.
+If you’re using a lot more gochujang, ensure you have a glass of milk nearby. 😊

-Mozzarella is ideal for this recipe as it becomes stringy when melted, you can also add cheddar cheese or Gouda cheese for rich flavor.
-Use whatever vegetables you have on hand in this recipe.
-The versatility of this dish is that it can handle a wide array of different vegetables.
-Even though, it will completely change the flavor profile of the dish, it will still be super delicious.
+Mozzarella is ideal for this recipe as it becomes stringy when melted.
+For a rich flavour, you can also add cheddar cheese or Gouda cheese.
+Use whatever vegetables you have on hand in this recipe

-Rice is the number one option to choose.
-The combination of cheese dakgalbi and rice are perfectly matched pairs.
-Having the side dishes like kimchi, pickled radish or Simple green salad also compliments the cheese dakgalbi very well.
+White Rice is the number one option.
+Other options include Garlic Bread or Tortillas.
+Cheese dakgalbi and rice are a perfectly matched pair.
+Side dishes like kimchi, pickled radish, or Simple green salad complement the cheese dakgalbi.

 How to Store Cheese Dakgalbi?